libremesh/lime-build/README.md

 The idea behind _lime-build_ is to use one branch per each [lime-packages](/libre-mesh/lime-packages) branch.
 So to compile the lime-packages branch "develop" the lime-build branch develop must be used (same for releases).

+The default branch is always the last stable release.
+If you need to compile another branch of Libre-Mesh ([list](https://github.com/libre-mesh/lime-build/branches) of the existing branches) you can easy change it using git.
+To list the available branches:

+    git branch -a

+To switch to a specific lime-build branch:

+    git checkout <your favorite branch>

 Note that a lime branch involves a specific OpenWRT/LEDE branch and also a specific set of feeds.
 So using lime-build branch develop to compile lime-packages branch release XX.YY would probably result in a non working firmware.